-As of March 31, 2023, Forza had outstanding warrants to purchase 172,500 shares of common stock issuable at a weighted-average exercise price of \$6.25 per share that were issued to the representative of the underwriters on August 16, 2022 in connection with Forza's IPO.
-The representative's warrants are exercisable at any time and from time to time, in whole or in part, and expire on August 16, 2027.
-There was no warrant activity during the three months ended March 31, 2023.
+Forza had outstanding warrants to purchase 172,500 shares of common stock issuable at a weighted-average exercise price of \$6.25 per share that were issued to the representative of the underwriters on August 16, 2022 in connection with Forza's IPO.
+Forza also had outstanding warrants to purchase 306,705 shares of common stock issuable at a weighted-average exercise price of \$1.88 per share that were issued to the representative of the underwriters on June 14, 2023 in connection with Forza's secondary offering.
+The representative's warrants are exercisable at any time and from time to time, in whole or in part, and expire on August 16, 2027 and June 16, 2028, respectively.
+There was no warrant activity during the six months ended June 30, 2023.